TV Capacitor Replacement Introduction

 Step 4: Testing the Capacitors

-To properly test a capacitor, you will need a digital multimeter (DMM) with a capacitance measurement function:- Set the DMM to the capacitance setting (typically indicated by a “F” symbol).
+To properly test a capacitor, you will need a digital multimeter (DMM) with a capacitance measurement function:

 - Carefully remove the suspect capacitor from the board by desoldering its leads.